apache/maven/README.txt

 or
 export PATH=$PATH:$M2_HOME/bin

+In addition, the last part of the M2_HOME path MUST be of the form maven-$version, eg:
+/usr/local/maven-2.1-SNAPSHOT

 You can set the parameters passed to the Java VM when running Maven2 bootstrap, setting the environment variable MAVEN_OPTS, e.g. e.g. to run in offline mode, set MAVEN_OPTS=-o